WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 PREAMBLE

-We, the members of the Wichita Mountains Area Senior Citizens, in order to more adequately meet the exigencies of the times, do hereby ordain, ratify, and establish these by-laws to carry out the purposes and functions set forth by this organization.
+We, the members of the Wichita Mountains Area Senior Citizens, to more adequately meet the exigencies of the times, do hereby ordain, ratify, and establish these by-laws to carry out the purposes and functions set forth by this organization.

 ARTICLE I